 Tip: Run a quick Slack poll or 1:1s to find shadow tools.
 You will almost always discover two or three not on the official list.

-Step 2 — Score each use case
+Step 2 of 7 — Score each use case

 Rate each use case on two dimensions: